GoodGuyGregory/Machine_Learning_CS545_Program_2/NaiveBayes.md

 it's important to note that `np.exp()` uses the *e* constant value. for it's base in the exponent.

-True Positive, False Positve etc [Explaination](https://www.youtube.com/watch?v=2LnvcMlc5EE) for any possible confusion
+True Positive, False Positve etc [Explaination](https://www.youtube.com/watch?v=2LnvcMlc5EE) for any possible confusion.
+To calculate all of these see page 23 in the *Machine Learning Stephan Marshland* text for this course

 **Resources**